Sangyoon-Bae/fmriprep_preprocessing/README.md

 - time.sh : Apply timeseries.py code to a fmriprep of one subject (similar to atlas_one.sh)

 # Final using Job Scheduler
+- make_each_job.sh : Dividing jobs.txt into each in terms of subjects